Notable Trees

 Laurel Hill West (Franconia Section)•Tag 2338

-On a small island of Laurel Hill West’s Franconia section is a weeping beech that is a tree giant – the state champion of the weeping form.
-What makes this tree so incredibly huge is the girth of its trunk, nearly fifteen feet around below the lowest branch.
+On a small island of Laurel Hill West’s Franconia section is a state champion weeping European beech tree.
+What makes this tree so incredibly huge is the 15-foot girth of its trunk, measured below the lowest branch.
+The canopy of this weeping tree reaches to the ground forming a shady room in the summer.
+The smooth bark and twisting, contorted branches are equally beautiful throughout the winter.
 Enjoy this massive elephant-like tree all year round.

 Styphnolobium japonicum ‘Pendula’